saintt02/rust-script-gitignore/README.md

 You can now use the rust alias to create a new project in Rust with the name you specify.
 The alias will call the script and pass the project name as an argument.

-For example, to create a project named my_project:
+For example, to create a project named *my_project*:

 ```sh
 rust my_project